 - Be sure to adjust your hand position and direction of the mace halfway through

-It’s helpful for beginners to choke up on the mace when first starting.
+It’s helpful for beginners to choke up on the mace when first adding this to their mace workout.
 This is especially useful if it feels too heavy.

 10. 10-to-2

 This is another staple mace bell exercise to add to your routine, especially if you’re hoping to work on your shoulder health.
-Here are some cues to help you perform it correctly:
+Below are seven steps to help you perform this mace workout move correctly.

 - Stand with your feet about hip-width apart with the mace held vertically in front of you